Programs of Study

 These are given at the end of each term.
 The Master University Examination Schedule is available on-line at http://ssol.columbia.edu/.
 This provides a tentative guide to final examinations.
 The definitive schedule of final examinations is usually available by November 1 for the fall term and by April 1 for the spring term.
 This schedule is sent to all academic departments and is also available for viewing on ColumbiaNet, as well as ColumbiaWeb.
 Examinations are not rescheduled to accommodate travel plans.

-If a student has three examinations scheduled during one calendar day, as certified by the Registrar, the student may request an arrangement be made with one of the student’s instructors to take that examination at another, mutually convenient time during the final examination period.
+If a student has three examinations scheduled during one calendar day, as certified by the Registrar, the student may ask the faculty member(s) for permission to take that examination at another, mutually convenient time during the final examination period.
 This refers to a calendar day, not a twenty-four hour period.
-Students unable to make suitable arrangements on their own should contact their advising dean for assistance.

 The grading system is as follows: A, excellent; B, good; C, fair; D, poor but passing; F, failure (a final grade, not subject to reexamination).
 Plus and minus grades may also be used, except with D or F. Pass (P) is used for students who elect this option.